Amenability for unitary groups of C*-algebras

 Amenability has been a central theme in the study of $C^*$-algebras and von Neumann algebras ever since the seminal work of Murray and von Neumann that got the entire subject started.
 Amenability of discrete groups has been important already in von Neumann's work on the Hausdorff paradox and has continued to be a key notion in geometric and combinatorial group theory.
 Amenability for topological groups beyond the realm of locally compact groups is a topic which is technically more subtle and various characterizations diverge in this setting.
 A topological group $G$ is called amenable if the algebra of bounded right-uniformly continuous functions admits a left invariant mean.
 Similarly, following Pestov \cite{MR4206535}, a topological group is called skew-amenable if the algebra of bounded right-uniformly continuous functions admits a right invariant mean.

 The unitary group $\UU(A)$ of a $C^*$-algebra $A$ comes with two natural topologies, the weak topology and the norm topology.
 It is natural to study the question for which $C^*$-algebras the unitary group is amenable or skew-amenable in these topologies.
-Note that the norm topology is {\rm SIN} and thus amenability and skew-amenability of ${\rm U}(A)$ are equivalent with respect to this topology.
+Note that the norm topology is {\rm SIN}, i.e. there are small conjugation invariant neighborhoods of the neutral element, and thus amenability and skew-amenability of ${\rm U}(A)$ are equivalent with respect to this topology.

 A central notion in the study of $C^*$-algebras is nuclearity, a certain finite-dimensional approximation property, which resembles features of amenability in the context of operator algebras.
 Various characterizations of nuclearity are known, including the work of Paterson~\cite{MR1076577}, showing that a $C^*$-algebra is nuclear if and only if its unitary group is amenable in the weak topology.
 To the best of our knowledge, no conclusive study has been carried out to characterize amenability of the unitary group of a $C^*$-algebra in the norm topology, however first results were obtained in the work of Ng \cite{MR2269417}.